 Laminitis is inflammation of the structures that connect the coffin bone to the hoof wall, which are called laminae.
-The term is often used interchangeably with “founder,” although founder is typically reserved for more severe symptoms that occur as a result of advanced cases of laminitis.
+The term is often used interchangeably with “founder,” although founder is typically reserved for more severe clinical signs that occur as a result of advanced cases of laminitis.
 As the inflammation progresses, the coffin bone can actually detach from the hoof wall.
 The bone can sink or rotate, which is a serious and painful condition that requires a long recovery, if not euthanasia.

 The symptoms of laminitis are most often a reluctance to move, a stretched-out stance as the horse tries to take weight off his front feet (front hooves are more often affected), unusual heat in the hooves, and a strong digital pulse.
 Some of these symptoms are similar to other causes of lameness, which is where the discrepancy between owner-reported and veterinarian-confirmed cases comes in.